 John Hockenberry is a prominent figure in the disability rights movements; he sustained a spinal cord injury in a car crash at the age of 19, which left him paraplegia from the chest down, but this car crash doesn’t let the movement of his life vehicle stop.

-Girish Sharma lost a leg in a train accident when he was a kid.
+Girish Sharma a disabled badminton champion, lost a leg in a train accident when he was a kid.
 But, this setback in life did not stop him from becoming a badminton champion.
 He has just one leg which is so strong that he not only plays the game effortlessly but also easily covers the entire court.
-Ever since he was a kid, he would indulge in outdoor activities with other kids without letting his disability come in the way.
+Ever since he was a kid, he had always indulged in outdoor activities with other kids without letting his disability come in the way.
 Aren’t we super proud of this talented man?

 Arunima Sinha lost her leg when some robbers pushed her out of a moving train.
 Two years later, she became the first woman amputee to climb Mount Everest.
 She disliked the look of pity and sympathy in everyone’s eyes and did not want to be looked upon as a handicapped person.
 She has proved that a strong determination and will is far more important than a strong body.
 Even with a prosthetic leg, she overcame her challenges and made history.